 Registration begins September 1st for the next calendar year.
 All applications for events must be submitted by February 28th.
 You must submit an online application during that time period.

 What information will we need to submit the application?

 You will need to determine the location, date, and time for your event.
 You will need to estimate the number of youngsters that will attend your event.
 This can be difficult, especially if this is your first year.

 But it may help you to know that the national average is 185 kids per derby.
 You will then need to determine what type of event for which you would like to register.

 You will have the opportunity to apply as a Public Event or Private Event.
 Following are descriptions for each type of approved on-water fishing event:

 Public Event – Organizations are encouraged to host a derby that is open to the public and promoted within the community.

-Private Event – This designation is meant for organizers who are conducting a kids fishing event for a select group which is not generally open to all youth in the area.
+Private Event – This designation is meant for organizers who are conducting a kid’s fishing event for a select group that is not generally open to all youth in the area.
 Often this includes derbies for military bases or neighborhood associations.

 Where should we hold our Kids All-American Fishing derby?